-Collectively, the items that were used in the initial second-place balloon design, but discarded in the design that produced a time afloat cost \$0.18.
+Collectively, the items that were used in the initial design, but discarded in the design that produced a time afloat cost \$0.18.
 Had those items not been purchased, the second-place balloon's cost would have been \$0.30.
-Assuming its time afloat and payload remained 1.00 s and three paperclips, respectively, its ratio would have been 10.00, putting it into first place.
+Assuming its time afloat and payload remained 1.00 s and three paperclips, respectively, its CE would have been 10.00 (4), putting it into first place.